TABLE OF CONTENTS

 Around the world, the beauty and skincare industry has prospered into a multi-billion dollar market with projections increasing yearly.
 By 2019, the industry was projected to have an increase of over 20 billion U.S. dollars in revenue.

 One of the most notable reasons the industry has seen such a generous increase in revenue is due to the influence of social media.
 Influencers, beauty vloggers, and reviewers have transformed the way consumers find beauty and skincare products.
 In 2016, YouTube accounted for 97.4 percent of the buzz happening on social media regarding the industry.
 The past few years have highlighted makeup and beauty videos as major attention-holders on the YouTube platform.
 Content creators like Jaclyn Hill, James Charles, and Jeffree Star receive millions of views on the platform, driving their content to the trending page.
-Using their influence in the space, the beauty gurus have since come out with their own products, collaborations with big-name brands, and even created merchandise line revolving their brands.
+Using their influence in the space, the beauty gurus have since come out with their own products, collaborations with big-name brands, and even created merchandise lines revolving around their brands.

 Apart from the gaming network, the beauty space makes up for a significant amount of YouTube’s recent notoriety.
 It’s a win-win situation where cosmetic brands and the platform both benefit from the exposure heavy-hitting influencers draw in.